belmonrj/belmonrj.github.io/langling.md

 The astute reader will observe two different words for `their` in Russian:
-`их = their` and `свой = their (own)`, with the further complication that as it appears in context, свой is своей because the preposition к takes the dative case.
+`их = their` and `свой = their (own)`, with the further complication that as it appears in context, `свой` takes the form `своей` because the preposition `к` takes the dative case.

 If you read the above and saw the prepositional case and are now wondering how it is that some prepositions take the prepositional case and others take different cases, you are experiencing